-School bells are ringing and many consumers are taking advantage of annual back-to-school specials on supplies.
-Whether you plan to shop at your favorite retail store or in the drawers and closets of your home, the Better Business Bureau recommends sticking to a budget to avoid the common overspending on school supplies.
+School bells will be ringing before we know it.
+Now’s the time to take advantage of annual back-to-school specials on supplies.
+Whether you plan to shop at your favorite retail store or in the drawers and closets of your home, Better Business Bureau recommends sticking to a budget to avoid the common overspending on school supplies.

 According to the National Retail Federation, parents will be shopping carefully and making special efforts to save on supplies this school year.
 31% of families say they will do comparative shopping online (compared to 29.8% last year), and they will use more coupons (38.7% vs. 36.9%), and cut back on extracurricular activities or sports (14.3% vs. 10.2%).